 Palomar Mountain is an alpine adventure destination located within easy striking distance of both San Diego and Greater Los Angeles.
 Portions of this backcountry area are located within Palomar Mountain State Park and Cleveland National Forest.

-The offers a number of terrific mountain hiking trails, some within the national forest and others within the state park.
+The area offers a number of terrific mountain hiking trails, some within the national forest and others within the state park.
 A couple of good first hikes in the area are Doane Valley Nature Trail and Boucher Hill Loop Trail.

 While it’s most popular among the off-roading community, some hikes also use Nate Harrison Grade Trail to hike from nearby Pauma Valley up to the top of the mountain.